If you are a parent raising a student-athlete, you will want to consider using Magnesium Body Butter as a part of their recovery.

 Where I live, that takes a long time due to the weather still being warm.
 So I use a shortcut, once the oil has completely cooled I put it in the freezer for 5-10 minutes to harden up.

 Be careful if using the freezer technique, do not let it freeze completely.
 It’s a pain to whip it up when it starts to thaw out!

 Then with a hand mixer, whip the oils into butter.

 That’s it!
-The butter is ready to be stored in glass jars and given as gifts!!
+The butter is ready to be stored in glass jars.

 Cocoa butter is strong in fragrance; chances are you will not be able to smell the essential oils over the cocoa butter.
 But I still like to add them in.
 If you are looking for a less overpowering butter, try shea butter.

 This recipe was adapted from The Coconut Mama’s website.